oguzveozturk/oguz-portfolio/projects/flights.md

 ### Project Structure

+<strong>StateOfFlights</strong> project is implemented using the <strong>VIPER</strong> architecture pattern.
+All the logic is handled within the controller:

-* "StateOfFlights": Begining of the app.Contains AppDelegate, AppRouter and AppContainer.
+• <strong>StateOfFlights</strong>: Beginning of the app.
+Contains AppDelegate, AppRouter, and AppContainer.<br>
-* "FlightsMap": A draggable map displaying the real-time status of flights.".
+• <strong>FlightsMap</strong>: A draggable map displaying the real-time status of flights.<br>
-* "CountrySelector": Builted with UISheetPresentationController.
-The Table below the screen allows the user to select the origin country.
+• <strong>CountrySelector</strong>: Built with UISheetPresentationController.
+The table below the screen allows the user to select the origin country.<br>
-* "FlightAPI": Files or classes related to communicating with an external API.
-This could include code for making HTTP requests to a web server, parsing responses, and handling any errors that may occur.
+• <strong>FlightAPI</strong>: Files or classes related to communicating with an external API.
+This could include code for making HTTP requests to a web server, parsing responses, and handling any errors that may occur.<br>
-* "CommonViews": Reusable UI elements.
+• <strong>CommonViews</strong>: Reusable UI elements.<br>
-* "Common": Files or resources that are shared across multiple parts of the project.
-Such as utility classes, global constants or extensions.
+• <strong>Common</strong>: Files or resources that are shared across multiple parts of the project, such as utility classes, global constants, or extensions.<br>